 ‘Tis the season for ghost stories.
 One of Boston’s most popular is that of the “Lady in Black” who allegedly haunts Fort Warren in Boston Harbor.
 It has been told and retold over generations.
 I have read the story in countless publications and heard it around many a campfire.
-Leaving ghosts aside for the moment, in hearing the story I have always presumed that the history behind the tale is factual.
-Turns out that may not be so.
+Leaving “ghosts” aside, in hearing the story I have always accepted the “history” behind the tale as generally factual (or at least felt willing to believe that there the might be, as I’ve usually found to be the case, some little kernel of truth to the tale).
+Turns out there is really not even so much as a kernel to this tale.

 According to tradition, a tragic event took place there early in 1862 when a southern woman made a reckless attempt to free her newlywed husband, a Confederate officer imprisoned within the granite walls of the fort.
 The story goes something like this…